LisaRabba/masters-thesis-feminist-devco-liberia/README.md

-# Feminist Development Cooperation – Data Pipeline (Master Thesis)
+# Masters Thesis Project on Feminist Development Cooperation in Liberia

 This repository contains the data cleaning and analysis code for my thesis examining whether feminist development cooperation projects (specifically